Silicosis Toolbox Talk

 When working with materials that contain silica dust, it is important to know your health risks as well as the risk to others.
 You should always be aware of the materials you are working with and ways to prevent the dust from spreading.
 Should you have any questions or concerns about the construction materials you are working with or what safety precautions you should be taking on a job site, ask your foreman for more clarification.

 If you believe you have been overexposed to silica dust you should make an appointment with your health care provider and you should always get periodic medical exams if you continue to be exposed.
-Remember your health is important and to take care of yourself.
+Remember to take care of yourself.
+Your health is important.

 Find and schedule topics faster